Total War: Attila: Downloadable content and Mods

-Several DLC packs are available and planned for future release.
-These add factions, units and new standalone campaigns to expand the original game.

-The first of these, "Viking Forefathers", was released on 17 February 2015, adding three new playable factions: the Danes, the Jutes and the Geats.
+The first DLC faction pack, "Viking Forefathers", was released on 17 February 2015, adding three new playable factions: the Danes, the Jutes and the Geats.
 The second, "Longbeards", was released on 4 March 2015 adding a further three factions: the Langobards, the Alamans, and the Burgundians, as well as introducing a new narrative chain, "Lay Of Ybor", which when completed unlocks the titular Ybor as general, with traits tailored by the story.

 A third faction pack was released on 25 March that contains three Celtic factions: the Picts, Ebdanians, and Caledonians.

 On 29 April 2015, The Creative Assembly released Assembly Kits on Steam, which is a pack that features modification or "mod" tools that allow players to create, edit, process or customize campaign maps, database entries and textures as well as other features.

 On 25 June 2015, The Creative Assembly released its first campaign pack, titled the Last Roman.
 The Campaign focuses on the Wars of Justinian I in the former Western Roman Empire as he sends a Roman Expeditionary force led by his general Belisarius to reclaim the western provinces from the various Barbarian kingdoms that have torn it apart.
 However, the prospect of rebuilding the Western Empire may influence men to make other agendas such as becoming emperor themselves which is made possible in the campaign once a settlement has been taken.
 The campaign is unique in that the Expedition functions as a horde using Roman units, and that any captured settlements are controlled by the Emperor unless the general declares independence.
 It also allows you to play as the Visigoths, the Ostrogoths, the Franks or the Vandals.
 In addition, the Campaign Pack also includes the Historical Battle of Dara.
 A free DLC pack, released the same day made the Suebians playable in the Grand Campaign as well.